Entering the European market for fresh peas

 Food safety and traceability

-Imported fresh peas are a labour-intensive product, typically for small farmers.
+Imported fresh peas are a labour-intensive product, and in many cases produced by small farmers.
 This requires extra attention to food safety and traceability.

-Because of picking and processing is done manually, there is an increased risk of microbiological contamination.
+Because picking and processing is done manually, there is an increased risk of microbiological contamination.
 Proper attention to hygiene must prevent fresh peas from getting contaminated.
-The EU Commission Regulation (EC) No 2073/2005) has set microbiological criteria for ready-to-eat or pre-cut vegetables:
+The EU Regulation 2073/2005 (Consolidated version 8-3-2020) has set microbiological criteria for ready-to-eat or pre-cut vegetables.

 When there is a microbiological issue, the product must be traceable.
 Traceability can be a major task when working with a large number of smallholder producers.
 You will need a system and continuous labelling to ensure traceability.